jacobdensford/jacobdensford.com/fell/creating-a-character.md

 9|cutpurse|skullduggery
 10|tracker|survival

-**Example character:** *Jane rolled the cutpurse background so she gains the skullduggery skill at d6.*
+**Example character:** *Jane rolled the cutpurse background and gains the skullduggery skill at d6.*

 ## Skills